 What is Operating Chart Of Account in SAP

-Operating Chart Of Accounts for an organization contains all the General ledgers that it uses in day to day posting.
+Operating Chart Of Account for an organization contains all the General ledgers that it uses in a day to day posting.

-Company code under one controlling area should have the same operating chart of accounts other wise you can not assign company codes to controlling area.
+Company code under one controlling area should have the same operating chart of account other wise you can not assign company codes to controlling area.

-If you are using different operating Chart Of Accounts in SAP for company codes then for each company code, you need to create separate controlling area in SAP.
+If you are using different operating COA in SAP for company codes then for each company code, you need to create separate controlling area in SAP.

 What is Country Specific COA in SAP

 Why to create Group Chart Of Account in SAP

-Group Chart Of Accounts is used at the group level for entire corporate group’s reporting purpose.
+Group COA is used at the group level for entire corporate group’s reporting purpose.
 General Ledger Accounts that are used by the entire corporate group are defined in group COA.

 In order to organize and manage a large number of Account’s filed status and numbering system its always better that they are arranged under different Account groups.

 While posting business transactions, user selects operational Chart Of Account’s General Ledger A/c to get posted the transaction into SAP then it flows to other Accounts maintained in SAP.

-Only creation of operating Chart Of Accounts will not serve the purpose.
+Only creation of operating Chart Of Account will not serve the purpose.
 After its creation, you need to assign it to your company code for which you have created.

-Also Read: Use of Chart Of Accounts in SAP FI module
+Also Read: Use of Chart Of Account in SAP FI module

-Here are transaction codes used to create, edit, assign Chart Of Accounts in SAP
+Here are transaction codes used to create, edit, assign Chart Of Account in SAP;

 - OBD4- Define Account Group